Curiosity, Self-Authorship, and Mindframing with Anne-Laure Le Cunff

 - Debrief the frame, not just the outcome.
 Afterward write: "The frame that helped was ___.
 The frame that trapped me was ___."

-The win is not solving your whole life.
-The win is learning how your mind frames experience, then choosing a more useful frame on purpose.
+The win here is learning how your mind frames experience so you can choose a more useful frame on purpose next time.

-This is where “content consumption” becomes a mental gym.
-Reading a book is not the rep. Listening to a podcast is not the rep. The rep is what you generate from it.
+This is where consumption becomes a mental gym.
+Listening to a podcast, reading a book, saving a tweet: those are input.
+The rep is what you produce from the encounter.

 A simple integration ladder: